 As long as policyholders claim their benefit, it will be paid, as it is part of a contract between them and their insurer.
 In this way, the policy is treated more like an investment growing over time to amount that can help secure assets and loved ones in the event of a death or used for emergencies where funds are needed.

 Different insurance companies pay out differently but, in most cases, they do so each year and on the anniversary day of the policy.
-That means that the date the policyholder officially became covered is the date that they will receive their share of dividends.
+That means that the date the whole insurance policyholder officially became covered is the date that they will receive their share of dividends.